HeatherJiaZG/CS739-project3/README.md

 1. C issues a write request to P
 2. handler function on P requires a writer lock
 3. P sends sync RPC request to B
-4. P update local contents
+4. P update local contents by 4KB
 5. P waits for ack from B
 6. Upon getting ack from B, P sends ack to C